cmolisee/leetcodeKotlin/README.md

 - Gradle - version 7.6
 - Kotlin - version 1.8.0 (JRE 19.0.1)
 - JVM - version 11 (ensure PATH is also set)
+- Python 3 - if you want to use all the scripts

 ### Create repo
 - - -